nileshk/donation-page/README.md

 This is a Java [Spring Boot](https://projects.spring.io/spring-boot/) app that provides a donation page.
 Currently uses Stripe for payment processing, using [Checkout](https://stripe.com/docs/checkout) for credit card processing and supporting [Apple Pay](https://stripe.com/apple-pay).

-On successful donation payment, this will redirect to a thank you page with a link to sign-up for e-mails.
+On successful donation payment, this will redirect to a thank you page with a link to the main web site (which can be configured).
+Transaction history is stored in a sqlite database.

+Optionally:

+* Transaction history can be added to a Google Sheet
+* E-mails can be added to a MailChimp list
+* Google Analytics can be can configured

 See a live version of it here: